Wits University frameworks, South Africa

 The University of Witwatersrand (Wits) in Johannesburg, South Africa has used two NEC4 Framework Contracts (FC) to deliver 22 construction projects worth R700 million (£30 million) over a three-and-a-half-year period.
 The projects were spread across the University’s Braamfontein and Parktown Campuses in central Johannesburg.

 The frameworks were let to Tri-Star Construction and GVK Siya Zama Building Contractors in December 2020.
-Twenty projects were each delivered using an NEC4 Engineering and Construction Contract (ECC) Option B (target contract with bill of quantities) while two smaller ones used the NEC4 Engineering and Construction Short Contract (ECSC).
+Twenty projects were each delivered using an NEC4 Engineering and Construction Contract (ECC) Option B (priced contract with bill of quantities) while two smaller ones used the NEC4 Engineering and Construction Short Contract (ECSC).
 All projects were successfully completed by the end of July 2024.

 Wits acted as NEC project manager and ECS Associates was appointed as contract advisor under an NEC4 Professional Service Short Contract (PSSC), assisting the university to develop its contracting strategy and contract templates.
 A total of 50 professional advisors were appointed across the projects on NEC4 PSSC contracts.
 The NEC4 Supply Contract (SC) and NEC4 Term Service Contract (TSC) were also used.